davegutz/myStateOfCharge/SOC_Photon/README.md

   a.
 Not sure this is even needed to due to low bandwidth of daily charge cycle.
 Average out.
   b.
 Leave this in design for now for study.
 Able to disable
 8. EKF
   a.
 Failures.
-[TODO]:  need to run failures of sensors to see what EKF covers
+[TODO]:  need to implement signal selection and screen flashing status
 9. Redundancy
   a.
 [TODO]:  need results of tests above
 10. Selection between EKF and Coulomb Counter.
 Disabled.
-[TODO]: next consider replacing large lag in EKF with the Coulomb Counter.
+[TODO]: need to replace amp hrs weighted with straight CC.
 11.